 - Carrot cake

-- Green beans (if prepared with butter or have garlic and onions added) plain green beans are safe to share with your dog.
+- Green beans (if prepared with butter or spices); plain green beans are safe to share with your dog.

 If you are going to have guests over for Easter brunch or dinner, be sure to keep an eye on your dog, as well as where people put plates to make sure they aren’t left unaccompanied in a location where your dog can reach.